Cariboo (federal electoral district)

-Cariboo was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1871 to 1892.
+Cariboo was a federal electoral district in British Columbia, Canada, that was represented in the House of Commons of Canada from 1871 to 1892; and again from 1917 to 1968.

+District history

 This riding was first created as Cariboo District following British Columbia's admission into the Canadian Confederation in 1871.
 The name was changed to "Cariboo" in 1872, and existed in this form until it was abolished in 1892 when it was amalgamated into the new riding of Yale—Cariboo.
 In 1914, Yale—Cariboo was redistributed and Yale and Cariboo were separate ridings once again, though with smaller areas than before.
 The Cariboo riding lasted until 1966.
 The succession of ridings for the Cariboo area since then has been: